Lawcoste/DRatings-MLB-Searcher/README.md

 # DRatings-MLB-Searcher
-# This searches the DRatings website for MLB matches where DRatings thinks a team has a chance of 70% or higher to win
+# This searches the DRatings website for previous MLB matches where DRatings thinks a team has a chance of 70% or higher to win
 # Can be applied to other sports very easily